 When one doesn’t know what data to do or achieve, the chances of their productivity dipping understandably increase.

-In the remote working environment, it becomes even more necessary to be clear about what is expected of staff, especially since it’s no longer easy to get quick clarifications.
+It becomes even more necessary in the remote working environment to be clear about staff expectations, especially since it’s no longer easy to get quick clarifications.

 It would be best if some time is taken to onboard remote teams into the new working process.
 Some of the areas that need to be addressed include: